DioxusLabs/dioxus/packages/router/README.md

 dioxus-router = { version = "*", feautres = ["wasm-split"] }
 ```

-Note that `wasm-split` must also be turned on in dioxus since the macro looks for the `wasm-split` crate in scope which the dioxus prelude exports.
+Note that `wasm-split` must also be turned on in dioxus since the macro uses the re-exported `wasm-split` from the dioxus prelude.

-Turning this on disconnects the call graph, meaning if you try to run your app with a normal `dx serve`, it won't work.
+Enabling splitting disconnects the call graph, meaning if you try to run your app with a normal `dx serve`, it won't work.
 When running with router splitting, you need to pass `--experimental-wasm-split`.

 ```sh
 dx serve --experimental-wasm-split